wagtail/wagtail-wordpress-import/README.md

 The package has been developed and tested with:

-- Wagtail: ^2.15
+- Wagtail: 4.1+
-- Django: ^3.1
+- Django: 4.1+
 - Postgres and SQLite Databases

-`All code examples are for a site using Wagtail v3.0+` See [Wagtail release notes](https://docs.wagtail.org/en/stable/releases/3.0.html) for compatibility for Wagtail versions <3.0
+`All code examples are for a site using Wagtail v4.1+` See [Wagtail release notes](https://docs.wagtail.org/en/stable/releases/4.1.html)

 ## Initial app and package setup